dcunited001/dcunited001.github.io/_posts/2017-10-11-treatise-on-entity-and-agency.md

 ### [Identity: Comparability, Precision and Uniqueness](#identity-comparability-precision-and-uniqueness)

 When we leverage these differences provided by diversity of body, mind and culture, this is a strength.
-Our individual (shapes) are cast by variety of life experience, and this allows us fill in each other's gaps.
+Our individual images are cast by variety of life experience, and this allows us fill in each other's gaps.
 We have to remember this.
 I take Nietzsche's philosophy about the ubermensch seriously -- yet, this does not mean that one type of